Horse Racing Results

 Having access to fast horse racing results is extremely important for those who bet on a race by race basis.
 There are a variety of different strategies to betting on horse racing and it all depends on the gamblers betting bankroll management.
 Certain gamblers will wager a percentage of their funds, while others will stick to the same stakes until a set point, and those less disciplined who enjoy their gambling will bet ad hoc amounts depending on how they feel.
 This strategy is usually adopted by a new bettor who will likely see funds from their bank withdraw quickly when going so gung ho.

-Horse racing is huge in most of Asia, with countries such as Thailand, Philippines, Japan, Hong Kong, Singapore, Sri Lanka and Malaysia.
+Horse racing is huge in most of Asia, especially in countries such as India, Thailand, Philippines, Japan, Hong Kong, Singapore, Sri Lanka and Malaysia.
 There seems to be some sort of conformity with the Asian countries as to when horse racing became organised properly and gained popularity.
 During the early to mid-1800’s when the British rule was in its pomp, new citizens from the isles who were living and working in Asia brought across their interpretation of horse racing and started to import the English Thoroughbreds to their respective new residence.
 From there each country developed their own jockey clubs/regulatory authorities and introduced their own rules.

 In Japan there are only four sports that can be legally bet upon.
 Interestingly, those sports are horses, bikes, powerboats and motorbikes.
 Naturally horse racing is the biggest and back in 2015, there was $22.5bn bet on racing throughout the year.
 Japan has some of the richest racing in the world, not just for the major events, but also for the day to day action.
 Fans are dedicated, as demonstrated at the 2017 Japan Cup, one of the most famous horse races in the world, when there was a stampede to get a good vantage point as the gates opened at 8am (the race wasn’t run until much later in the day).
 With so much money wagered on each contest, it comes as no surprise that the horse racing results each and every day are important to owners and gamblers alike.